mattdsteele/steele.blue/blog/_drafts/arnoldc-to-js.markdown

 ```

 Keywords go on the left, and the name of the token is on the right.
-The keywords are regular expressions, so you can be as complicated as you need.
+The keywords are regular expressions, so they can be as complicated as you need.

 The parser then takes these keywords and creates a language out of them.
 Here's a higher-level ArnoldC concept of a "statement":